Slootdorp

 Slootdorp is a village in the Dutch province of North Holland.
 It is a part of the municipality of Hollands Kroon, and lies about 19 km southeast of Den Helder.

 The village is a local hub for farming with a small number of shops.
 The population has been steadily dwindling.
 It is serviced by a number of intersecting districts canals.
 A number of local businesses still use these canals as the main method of transport of goods.

+In 1939, the agricultural training school in the village took in 300 German Jewish young people to teach them farming.
+It was one of 30 such training schools established to teach the skills needed for settling in what was then Palestine.
+The Werkdorp was the largest in Holland.
+In 1941, Klaus Barbie rounded up the Werkdorpers and sent them to concentration camps, where they were murdered.